2022 Electronic Theater Awards

 How to Submit

-SIGGRAPH 2021 will move forward at this time as a virtual-only event.
-We look forward to celebrating 48 years of advancements in computer graphics and interactive techniques in our virtual venue, and are excited you are submitting your work for consideration.
-As we finalize our conference plans, visit the About the Conference page for the latest updates.
+SIGGRAPH 2022 will gather in person in Vancouver and virtually.
+We look forward to celebrating 49 years of advancements in computer graphics and interactive techniques.
+We are excited you are submitting your work for consideration.

 Steps to submit:

 - Select the “Make a New Submission” tab, and choose the Electronic Theater form.

 - To review the information you will need to submit, view this Sample Submission Form.